 All around the country organizers of clean up events want to impart a specific message.
 Businesses are struggling so much already with their forced closures during the pandemic.
 One of the motivations of clean up organizers is, “the fear that the protests would come to be defined by looting and vandalism”, says Mayor Sam Liccardo of San Jose, California.
 He handed out cleaning kits to volunteers and offered a short tutorial in cleanup and graffiti removal.
 The mayor’s cleaning kits included goo gone, rags, a bucket and paint scrapers.

 Justine Sandoval, the president of the Denver Young Democrats, said that clean up organizers are pointing out, “So many people were worried that the message was getting lost in the violence.
 They want to show up and say.
 These protests are important, but we’re going to be there to pick up the pieces afterward.”

 The contrast to Gwynn and other awesome volunteers around the country and the looting criminals is compelling.
 The looters are being taught that they should take whatever they can from the stores whether they need it or not.
 Then they are advised to pawn or sell a pricey item online or just keep the item if it's practical, something for nothing.
 On the other hand, Antionio Gwynn Jr. and the other selfless volunteers expected nothing in return for their altruistic community service and ultimately Gwynn was rewarded for the hard work he did.
 Gwynn expected nothing and got everything.
 Wouldn’t it be better to teach our young people that hard work can bring rewards and destruction causes eventual punishment?
 It is such a pity that the looting was much more publicized than the cleanup.

 Our citizens are basically good and law abiding, and some say the leaders of these riots were from organizations from out of the cities themselves.
-Let us try to teach our young folk that hard work is a reward in itself and sometimes can even be the key to the future.
+Let us try to teach our young folk that hard work is a reward in itself and sometimes can even be the key to the future and cleaning up America.